ckinzthompson/ckinzthompson.github.io/blog/_posts/2016-02-13-Fast-Python-With-C.md

 ---
-layout: posts
+layout: post
+author: Colin Kinz-Thompson
 title: Speed Up Python Code Using .C
 date: 2016-02-13
 ---

 Vectorized Python code using Numpy can be very fast, however it is not always possible to avoid using slow for-loops in your program.
 However, if you can write a few lines in .C, there is an easy way to integrate perform the for-loops using C code, and still use Python for the rest of your program.

 You can do this by writing a wrapper for the C program in Python using Ctypes.
 The C program can then be called directly from your Python program.